 Faculty, Lesotho Family Medicine Specialty Training Program

-Dr. Douglas Keene is a U.S. trained and board certified family physician.
-After completing his training in Rhode Island at the Brown University/Memorial Hospital program, he served 2 years in northern Alaska with the Alaska Native Indian Health Service.
-Following this he worked for 25 years with the Dartmouth-Hitchcock medical facility in Keene, New Hampshire.
-For 23 of those years he performed hospital work, including ICU and CCU, at The Cheshire Medical Center.
-He has always had an interest in global health and in 2000 began making trips to Haiti once or twice a year to help provide medical care for 1 or 2 week intervals, which he continued through 2012.
-This spurred his interest of health care in resource limited settings further and in 2013 returned to full time student status.
+Dr. Douglas Keene is a U.S.-trained and board-certified family physician.
+After completing his training in Rhode Island at the Brown University/Memorial Hospital program, he served two years in northern Alaska with the Alaska Native Indian Health Service.
+Following this, he worked for 25 years with the Dartmouth-Hitchcock medical facility in Keene, New Hampshire.
+For 23 of those years, he performed hospital work, including ICU and CCU, at The Cheshire Medical Center.
+He has always had an interest in global health and in 2000 began making trips to Haiti once or twice a year to help provide medical care for 1 or 2-week intervals, which he continued through 2012.
+This spurred his interest in health care in resource-limited settings further and in 2013 returned to full-time student status.
 He earned a Masters in Public Health at Yale, in New Haven, CT., through an accelerated program, graduating in May of 2014.
-In preparation for working in Africa he applied and was accepted to the London School of Hygiene and Tropical Medicine which offered a Diploma in Tropical Medicine and Hygiene, a 3 month intensive course in African medicine, taught in Tanzania and Uganda.
-Upon completion he joined the faculty at FMSTP in Lesotho.
-He was attracted to the program because of the effort to strengthen the national health care system by recruiting and retaining Basotho physicians to work in Lesotho and providing them with the highest level of post graduate education and experience possible.
+In preparation for working in Africa he applied and was accepted to the London School of Hygiene and Tropical Medicine which offered a Diploma in Tropical Medicine and Hygiene, a 3-month intensive course in African medicine, taught in Tanzania and Uganda.
+Upon completion, he joined the faculty at FMSTP in Lesotho.
+He was attracted to the program because of the effort to strengthen the national health care system by recruiting and retaining Basotho physicians to work in Lesotho and providing them with the highest level of post-graduate education and experience possible.

 Lesotho Administrative Staff

-Taole Mangope is the Finance & Admin Officer of LeBoHA, he holds an Bachelor’s Degree in Management Leadership from University of Free State and a Licensed Accountant certificate from Lesotho Institute of Accountants.
-His experience involves having worked for the government of Lesotho for 2 years, 16 years in the NGO and 2 years in the private sectors.
-Touring and wild life is part of Taole’s hobbies.
+Taole Mangope is the Finance & Admin Officer of LeBoHA, he holds a Bachelor’s Degree in Management Leadership from the University of Free State and a Licensed Accountant certificate from Lesotho Institute of Accountants.
+His experience involves having worked for the government of Lesotho for 2 years, 16 years in the NGO, and 2 years in the private sector.
+Touring and wildlife are part of Taole’s hobbies.